New place, new traditions.

 Glögg (mulled wine) is nothing new, but I was surprised to find it incredibly sweet here.
 I usually like mulled wine, but glögg is just a bit too sweet for my liking.

 Now, julmust is a novelty for me.
-It’s a sweet, non-alcoholic drink that people say taste like rootbeer.
+It’s a sweet, non-alcoholic drink that people say tastes like rootbeer.
 I tried it and unfortunately, in my tongue, it tasted like a cough syrup I used to have when I was little.
 An insanely sweet cough syrup.
 Not my favorite, but don’t let my opinion deter you.
 Everyone else likes it, and it is said that julmust always outsells Coca-Cola during this festive period.

 Julmust doesn’t need ads.
 Coca-Cola, on the other hand…